nl-digigo/visi/docs/visi1.7/Conceptual.md

 ## User perspective

-For VISI application users, VISI functions as an inbox or taskmanager, displaying which messages require responses, what responses are anticipated, and agreed-upon deadlines.
+For VISI application users, VISI functions as an inbox or task manager, displaying which messages require responses, what responses are anticipated, and agreed-upon deadlines.